 6. My trading setup using spring

-Spring is an example of a “bear trap”.
+Spring is an example of a “bear trap.”
 WHY?
-Because price drop below support appears to signal resumption of the downtrend.
+Because the price drop below support appears to signal the resumption of the downtrend.
 But In reality, the drop marks the end of the downtrend, thus “trapping” the late sellers or bears.

 The depth of the price drive to new lows below the support and the relative level of volume on that penetration can judge the strength of the sellers.

-A spring involves the penetration of a well-defined support level on low or moderate volume .think if a stock going to break the support, it must break with high volume.
-The spring action shows that the stock trying to break down and failed.
-It is an important sign of strength
+A spring involves the penetration of a well-defined support level on low or moderate volume.
+Think if a stock is going to break the support, it must break with high volume.
+The spring action shows that the stock is trying to break down and failed.
+It is an important sign of strength.

 Spring and Trend